jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 └── sources
 ```

-## How to use Legacy installer script
+## How to use UEFI installer script

 - Pending: UEFI installation works, but only to the grub entries.